-Create a feature branch.
-Make a new branch based on the master branch and name
+Create a feature branch by create a new branch based on the main branch and

-feature_.*as the regular expression that triggers regex pipelines, so it’s important to give your feature branch the
+feature_.*as the regular expression that triggers regex pipelines, so it’s important that your feature branch name has the

 - On your feature branch, make your code changes.